You have reached the official website for the Optical Disk Drives Antitrust Settlements.

 Participation in any of the settlements is open to anyone who purchased a new computer with an internal ODD, a stand-alone ODD designed for internal use in a computer, or an ODD designed to be attached externally to a computer while a resident of AZ, CA, DC, FL, HI, KS, ME, MA, MI, MN, MO, MT, NE, NV, NH, NM, NY, NC, OR, TN, UT, VT, WV, or WI during the period of April 2003 to December 2008 for personal use and not for resale.
 ODD refers to a DVD-RW, DVD-ROM, or COMBO drive manufactured by one or more Defendants or their alleged conspirators.

 Regardless of which defendant you purchased your ODD from, the deadline to file a claim is June 28, 2019.
 You can file a claim by completing the form to the right.
-The deadline to exclude yourself or object to the Settlement with SEC, Toshiba Corp, and TSST is December 17, 2018.
-With regard to the settlements with SEC, Toshiba Corp, and TSST, the Court will hold a Final Approval Hearing on February 7, 2019 unless otherwise ordered by the Court.
+The deadline to exclude yourself from these settlements has passed.
+The deadline to object to these settlements is April 30, 2021.